SHARCSHARC

 How should developers estimate monthly usage?

-If your team changes 2-5% of a repo per week, maintenance embedding is typically a small fraction of the first index.
+If your team changes 2-5% of a repo per week, maintenance is typically a small fraction of the first index.

 Approximate open-source repo examples